 The Prisoner's Dilemma is an important metaphor for many decision situations, and there exists extensive literature concerned with the problem.
-Especially interesting is the situation, where the Prisoner's Dilemma is played infinitely often.
+Especially interesting is the situation, where the Prisoner's Dilemma is played repeatedly, possibly infinitely often.

-• Battle of the sexes:
+Example 4.6.
+Battle of the sexes.